rqlite/rqlite/DOC/DATA_API.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 Time is measured in seconds.
 If you do not want timings, do not pass `timings` as a URL parameter.

 ## Querying Data
 Querying data is easy.
-For a single query simply perform a HTTP GET on the `/db/query` endpoint, setting the query statement as the query parameter `q`:
+For a single query simply perform an HTTP GET on the `/db/query` endpoint, setting the query statement as the query parameter `q`:

 ```bash
 curl -G 'localhost:4001/db/query?pretty&timings' --data-urlencode 'q=SELECT * FROM foo'